 Day One: Buzzing Around the Outskirts (Bridgman, Sawyer, Baroda)

 Kick off the brew hop at 11 a.m. with a sample flight; $12 gets you 5-ounce pours from five of the 20+ beers on tap.
 With titles like "Mr. Orange", "Happy Colored Marbles", and the oatmeal raisin "Autonomous Unit", the sampler lets you solve the "Enigma" (also one of their beers) of multiple names.

 Continue your tour by jumping on I-94 and heading west.

 Warren Dunes State Park (12032 Red Arrow Hwy, Sawyer)

 Seize outdoor adventure by taking Exit 16 and turning right on Red Arrow Hwy to arrive at Warren Dunes State Park (open year-round).
-Play in this 1,952-acre jewel along Lake Michigan with its towering dunes, sandy beaches, cool woods and six miles of hiking trails.
+You will need a Michigan Recreation Passport to play in this 1,952-acre jewel along Lake Michigan with its towering dunes, sandy beaches, cool woods and six miles of hiking trails.